-52 Climate Investment Funds (2017d); Climate Investment Funds Administrative Unit (2018c); Climate Investment Funds Administrative Unit (2012).
-53 TANGO International in association with the Overseas Development Institute (2015); TANGO International (2018).
+52 Climate Investment Funds (2017d); Climate

-reductions at project completion.
+Investment Funds Administrative Unit (2018c); Climate Investment Funds Administrative Unit (2012).
+53 TANGO International in association with the indicators, of which only one was regularly reported in the GEF score card.
+Also, up to GEF6, GEF reported only on CO2 estimated reductions at project entry, not actual reductions at project completion.
 For GEF 7 the replenishment document indicates that the GEF will have to report on realized reductions.
 The GEF Special Climate Change Fund and Least Developed Countries Fund prior to 2018 reported separately to their governing bodies.
 For the new replenishment period from 2018 onwards, they will start to report jointly.
 Separately, they used to report two indicators each, but for the new replenishment period, they will be reporting 25 indicators jointly.
 The CIF Forest Investment Program also increased the number of indicators in 2018 from two to eleven (see Annex II for further information).
 Examining the design, use and relevance of these indicators is outside the scope of this review, but can definitely throw some important light on experiences.